 Job sites: Where you apply for a job via one of our websites we share your application with the recruiter/employer advertising that job (consent).
 Where you indicate that you are happy for your CV and contact details to be made available to all other recruiters who have signed up to use our job websites, we share that information with them (consent).
-If you no longer want to make your CV and contact details available to all recruiters you can contact us at email@example.com or edit your account settings, but please note that recruiters who have already being given access to your CV prior to you changing your preferences may still contact you.
+If you no longer want to make your CV and contact details available to all recruiters you can contact us at email@example.com or edit your account settings, but please note that recruiters who have already been given access to your CV prior to you changing your preferences may still contact you.

 Aggregate information: As mentioned above, we may use aggregated information so we can administer and improve our website, analyse trends and gather broad demographic information and detect suspicious or fraudulent transactions.
 We may pass this information to third parties.
-In most cases this information will be anonmyised, meaning that you will not be able to be identified from it.
+In most cases this information will be anonymised, meaning that you will not be able to be identified from it.

 Surveys: If you complete a survey, unless we inform you otherwise, your answers will be aggregated and anonymised for research and analysis purposes.
 However, if you choose to provide any information in your response to a survey which identifies you (e.g. name, job title), we may be able to identify you from this.
 If you choose to submit your email address to enter into any prize associated with the survey, this will be used to administer the prize only and will not be linked to your survey responses (necessary for a contract).
-We may share your responses in an aggregated and anonmyised form with third parties carrying out research relating to the topics covered in the survey or, if the survey relates to your use of one of our subscription products, and this forms part of a corporate subscription taken out by your employer for you and other employees, we may share information provided in your survey responses about your use of the subscription with your employer (legitimate interests, for research purposes).
-If you have included information about yourself in your survey responses (e.g. name, job title), third parties or your employee (as appropriate) may be able to identify you from this.
+We may share your responses in an aggregated and anonymised form with third parties carrying out research relating to the topics covered in the survey or, if the survey relates to your use of one of our subscription products, and this forms part of a corporate subscription taken out by your employer for you and other employees, we may share information provided in your survey responses about your use of the subscription with your employer (legitimate interests, for research purposes).
+If you have included information about yourself in your survey responses (e.g. name, job title), third parties or your employer (as appropriate) may be able to identify you from this.

 Administration of justice: We may occasionally be required by law, court order or governmental authority to disclose certain types of personal data (necessary to comply with a legal obligation, or for legitimate interests in connection with a legal claim against us).
 Examples of the type of situation where this would occur would be:

 In the event that the business is sold or integrated with another business, your details will be disclosed to our advisers and any prospective purchaser’s advisers and will be passed to the new owners of the business (legitimate interests) .

 If you provide a credit or debit card, we may also use third parties to check the validity of the sort code, account number and card number you submit in order to prevent fraud as well as to process any transaction you attempt via our websites.
-Any decision to deny you services based on the validity of your card details will be made by automated decisions.
+Any decision to deny you services based on the validity of your card details will be made solely by automated means.
 If you are denied a service because of this automated decision-making you are entitled to request us to further investigate.
 Please contact us at firstname.lastname@example.org where you have been denied access to a service based on your card details being declared invalid and you consider this to be in error.
-It may also be that you will need to contact your bank / payment provider.
+It may also be the case that you will need to contact your bank / payment provider.

 If false or inaccurate information is provided and fraud is identified, details may be passed to fraud prevention agencies.
 Law enforcement agencies may access and use this information.
 We and other organisations may also access and use this information to prevent fraud and money laundering, for example when:

-We may transfer some of your personal information to the United States of America to Singapore and to Australia as we have affiliates in these jurisdictions.
-In addition, we and service providers processing personal data on our behalf, transfer personal data to servers outside the EEA including in the Untied States of America and India for storage purposes.
+We may transfer some of your personal information to the United States of America, Singapore and Australia as some of the Centaur Media group’s companies are located in these jurisdictions.
+In addition, we and service providers processing personal data on our behalf, transfer personal data to servers outside the EEA including in the United States of America and India for storage purposes.
 These countries may not have equivalent data protection legislation to the UK.
-However, when we transfer your personal information in this way we will endeavour to ensure that adequate measures are in place to keep your personal data secure, including via standard contractual clauses and Privacy Shield.
-If you sign up for one of our events outside the EEA (for example we hold events in the United States of America and Hong Kong), we may also transfer some of your personal information to the country where that event is being held, to the extent necessary to enable you to attend that event.
+However, when we transfer your personal information in this way we will endeavour to ensure that adequate safeguard measures are in place so that your personal data is treated in a way that is consistent with and which respects the UK laws on data protection, including via standard contractual clauses.
+If you require further information about our safeguard measures in place you can request it from email@example.com.